0x71d3/proc-ja-dialog/README.md

-# Processing Dialogue Corpora in Japanese
+# Processing Dialog Corpora in Japanese

 Convert the following corpora into TSV files.